What is edge computing?

 AI and analytics services for the edge are especially valuable for improving automation, productivity, maintenance, and safety.
 Here's just one example: Deploying predictive models to factory cameras can help detect quality control and safety issues.
 In this case, the solution triggers an alert and processes the data locally to execute an immediate action or sends it to the cloud for instant analysis before taking action.

 Edge computing is a networking technology that enables devices in remote locations to process data and perform actions in real time.
-It works by minimising network latency through processing most data at the "edge" of the network—such as by the device itself or by a nearby server—and only sending the most relevant data to the main datacentre for near-instant processing.
+It works by minimizing network latency through processing most data at the "edge" of the network—such as by the device itself or by a nearby server—and only sending the most relevant data to the main datacenter for near-instant processing.

 Edge computing technology includes networking solutions and hardware to allow smart devices in remote or challenging environments to function without needing a full connection to a central network.
-Networking solutions include technologies like 5G and solutions that help to reduce latency by minimising the amount of data sent across the network.
-Common edge devices include cameras, sensors, servers, processors, switches, and routers, which connect over the network to a central datacentre.
-In many cases, edge devices run AI locally and send only certain critical data to the primary datacentre for additional processing.
+Networking solutions include technologies like 5G and solutions that help to reduce latency by minimizing the amount of data sent across the network.
+Common edge devices include cameras, sensors, servers, processors, switches, and routers, which connect over the network to a central datacenter.
+In many cases, edge devices run AI locally and send only certain critical data to the primary datacenter for additional processing.

 Edge computing is often used for places like factory floors, retail showrooms, shipping containers, hospitals, construction sites, energy grids, and farms—and even the International Space Station—where devices or sensors need to work in real time but have only limited connectivity to a primary datacenter.
 It allows businesses to do things like use sensors to make sure machinery is operating safely and efficiently, to detect when inventory is low on store shelves, to increase or reduce irrigation on farms based on soil moisture, and to spot when workers might be in danger.